 We had some comment bashing yesterday.
 Please be nice to one another and try not to flag comments unless they're truly offensive.
 It makes too much work for our moderators.
 I'll quote the three "rules of the road," as explained by Patrick Swayze in the legendary bar-bouncer movie "Roadhouse": 1.
 Expect the unexpected.
 2. Take it outside.
 3. Be nice.
 I think those rules apply to Love Letters quite nicely.
-Also, I noticed on Twitter that the Charles Hotel staff put out a note that said they're excited to serve us some grilled cheese on Feb.
-12. How wonderful.
-As you'll see, this letter's headline is pretty literal.

 – Eyes Wide Open, Boston

 EWO, I don't think you left in the middle of the night because he wanted you to sleep on the floor.
 I think you left because this man has a history of doing whatever he wants to do and making demands without consideration for your feelings.
 He disappeared after the fight about the basketball game, resurfaced with no warning because he got a dog, and then reestablished physical intimacy without explaining what had changed.